expede/exposition/README.md

-# Overture
+# Exposition
-The Robot Overlord custom Prelude
+A modern Haskell Prelude focused on consistency and pedagogy